 Why, yes!
 So glad you asked.
 I live with two nefarious carnivores, in fact—

-—Ampersand (left) and Interrobang (right), whose misdeeds are catalogued at @catcrimeblotter.
+—Ampersand (left) and Interrobang (right), whose misdeeds are occasionally recorded at @catcrimeblotter.

 What’s with your name?